borgbackup/borg/docs/internals/data-structures.rst

 * *chunker_params* are the :ref:`chunker-params <chunker-params>` used for creating the archive.
   This is used by :ref:`borg_recreate` to determine whether a given archive needs rechunking.
 * Some other pieces of information related to recreate.

-.. _archive_limitation:

-.. rubric:: Note about archive limitations

-The archive is currently stored as a single object in the repository and thus limited in size to MAX_OBJECT_SIZE (20MiB).

-As one chunk list entry is ~40B, that means we can reference ~500.000 item metadata stream chunks per archive.

-Each item metadata stream chunk is ~128kiB (see hardcoded ITEMS_CHUNKER_PARAMS).

-So that means the whole item metadata stream is limited to ~64GiB chunks.
-If compression is used, the amount of storable metadata is bigger - by the compression factor.

-If the medium size of an item entry is 100B (small size file, no ACLs/xattrs), that means a limit of ~640 million files/directories per archive.

-If the medium size of an item entry is 2kB (~100MB size files or more ACLs/xattrs), the limit will be ~32 million files/directories per archive.

-If one tries to create an archive object bigger than MAX_OBJECT_SIZE, a fatal IntegrityError will be raised.

-A workaround is to create multiple archives with fewer items each, see also :issue:`1452`.

 .. _item: